 Need help finding the right practicum?
 Although it is up to the student to secure an appropriate practicum, the School of Journalism and Mass Communications has several resources to help you find an appropriate organization for your practicum.

-Graduate Student Services Director: As graduate student services director, Sandra Hughes has nearly 40 years of experience working with graduate students on practicum procedures and placement.
-See Hughes to find out more about the practicum itself and how to get started.
+Graduate Student Services Manager: As an alumnus of the School of Journalism and Mass Communications, Camea Cato understands the importance of combining field experience and academic activities.
+In addition to serving as Graduate Student Services Manager, Cato is a Certified Career Development Facilitator and works with graduate students on practicum procedures and placement.
+See Cato to find out more about the practicum itself and how to get started.

 Internship Opportunities: This is a list of ongoing practicum and internship opportunities available to graduate and undergraduate students.
 It is organized by area of specialization (public relations, advertising, broadcast journalism, journalism and visual communications).
 See opportunities »